Tamatsukuri Onsen 玉造温泉

 A five-minute taxi ride from Tamatsukurionsen Station or a lovely 20-minute walk along the small river that is lined with hundreds of cherry trees.

-Tamatsukurionsen Station is only nine minutes from Matsu, 17 minutes from Izumo, and less than three hours away from Okayama on the Yakumo Express.
+Tamatsukurionsen Station is only nine minutes from Matsue, 17 minutes from Izumoshi Station, and less than three hours away from Okayama on the Yakumo Express.